quadeer15sh/GANForge/README.md

 # Quick Start

-You can get started with building GANs in just a few lines of code, here is an example.
+You can get started with building GANs in just a few lines of code.

+### Example:

 ```python
 import tensorflow as tf